packagegm/phabricatorGantt/README.md

 git clone https://secure.phabricator.com/diffusion/ARC/arcanist.git
 ```

-Then copy the file `config-example.php` to `config.php` and fill it with your Phabricator's domain and conduit API token.
+Then copy the file `config-example.php` to `config.php`.
+Fill the configuration with your Phabricator's domain, the conduit API token of your "Gantt Bot" user, etc.

 Happy Planning!